8 benefits of going solar:

 Other things to consider before jumping in:

 - Do your research.
-There are many companies which will offer different prices and packages for solar panel installation.
+There are many companies that will offer different prices and packages for solar panel installation.
 As with all things, we always recommend you get a few different quotes from reputable solar retailers before making a decision.
-Solar Choice (https://www.solarchoice.net.au/) is a great place to compare different solar product and service offerings from different providers.
+Solar Choice (https://www.solarchoice.net.au/) is a great place to compare different solar products and service offerings from different providers.
 If you’re in the market for solar and want a range of quotes based on your requirements, it’s definitely worth submitting a quote request via their free, instant Solar quote comparison form, here.

 - Consider what government schemes are available in your area and also consider your budget and how much electricity you currently use.
 TIP: Grab your latest electricity bill and check how many kilowatt hours you use each day and the times of day that you use most of your electricity.
 As solar panels convert energy from the sun – power cannot be generated at night.
 This means that you will either need to draw from stored solar power or purchase electricity from the grid if you do not have any solar power stored.

 - Depending on what company you decide to go for, there is generally a large upfront cost for solar installation.
 While this cost will certainly pay for itself in the long run, it could take a while for you to see the extra pennies in your pocket.
-Creating a realistic and detailed budget plan can help you to consider the long term savings and weigh up whether this is an option for you.
+Creating a realistic and detailed budget plan can help you to consider the long-term savings and weigh up whether this is an option for you.
 If the initial cost is too great, some solar companies offer financing options with 0% interest periods, but be sure to pay it off as quickly as possible to avoid those hefty interest fees.

 Still not convinced?
 Check out https://solarcalculator.com.au which is fantastic a tool designed to help homeowners in Australia decide whether solar is right for them.
 They can also help you get in touch with different reputable solar retailers for up to 3 different quotes, and explain your different solar options to you.